-What do I need to know about Oracle Service Cloud deprecations?
+What do I need to know about Oracle B2C Service deprecations?

-Note: This answer applies to Oracle Service Cloud.
+Note: This answer applies to Oracle B2C Service.
 For information regarding deprecations in Oracle Field Service, refer to Answer ID 9376: Deprecations and Removals for Oracle Field Service..

 Please see below for common Q&A about feature deprecations and scheduling.